 JMRI provides some excellent tools for "sharing" a physical connection to your layout.
 One of these is the LoconetOverTCP server (Digitrax-only).
 To use this, connect a separate computer to the RPi-JMRI wifi network.
 Start JMRI, and in Connections, specify Digitrax, LocoNetOverTCP LbServer.
 Enter the RPI's address "192.168.6.1", Save and restart.
 When JMRI comes up, you will be running a full copy of JMRI, with full-screen access to decoder programming, panels, etc.

-You can also use remote access tools like Putty and WinSCP for command line and file access, for tasks such as copying your roster and panel files over to the RPi. (user is "pi", all passwords are "rpI-jmri", 3rd char is a capital "eye").
+You can also use remote access tools like Putty for command line, and WinSCP or Windows file sharing [screenshot] for file access, for tasks such as copying your roster and panel files over to the RPi. (user is "pi", all passwords are "rpI-jmri", 3rd char is a capital "eye").
 Put these files in the /home/pi/JMRI_UserFiles folder.
+You can also upload your roster files using the JMRI Web Server's Roster page [screenshot].

 Note: the following section is for information only, and is not needed to use the RPi-JMRI image.
 It describes the steps I have already taken in the image provided.

-Started with a standard RaspberryPi Raspbian Pixel image, which includes Java 8.
+Started with the June 2018 RaspberryPi Raspbian Stretch image, which includes Java 8.

-Installed hostapd, dnsmasq and avahi-daemon using "sudo apt-get install hostapd dnsmasq avahi-daemon samba"
+Installed hostapd, dnsmasq and samba using "sudo apt-get install hostapd dnsmasq samba"

 Configure hostapd in /etc/hostapd/hostapd.conf with SSID name and password.